 * any pupil who is not collected from School by 16:15 will be sent to Homework Club, however, parents will only be charged for use of the service after 16:30.

-This term we are introducing some exciting new clubs as well as returning with some very popular activities that we launched last term.
+This academic year we are introducing some exciting new clubs as well as returning with some very popular activities that we launched last term.
 Find out more about those newly featuring below.

 During the 30 minute aerobics sessions, we will be following a sports-inspired cardio workout programme with differentiated exercises and movements that adapt to the various abilities within each year group.
 The aerobics sessions will be organised so that pupils are given the opportunity to participate in a cardio workout whilst having a lot of fun.
 Emphasis will be placed on both upper and lower body exercises.